plone/training/mastering-plone/dexterity_2_talk.rst

 The first class :py:class:`ITalk` is the schema for talks and defines quite a lot of different fields for different kinds of data.

+* The fields in the schema are mostly from :py:mod:`zope.schema`.
-The most basic field is ``schema.TextLine`` which can store text.
-In the next chapter you will find a reference of all field-types available in Plone.
+* The most basic field is ``schema.TextLine`` which can store text.
+* In the next chapter you will find a reference of all field-types available in Plone.
+* In :samp:`directives.widget(level=RadioFieldWidget)` we change the default widget for a Choice field from a dropdown to radio-boxes.

 .. todo::